 For years, I thought physical touch was my primary love language.
-Recently, I took Gary Chapman’s online quiz and realized that Quality Time is my primary love language with Physical Touch and Words of Affirmation coming in at a close second.
+Recently, I took Gary Chapman’s online quiz and realized that Quality Time is my primary love language with Physical Touch and Words of Affirmation each coming in at a close second.
 Considering how much I ask Eric to spend time with me (e.g., please watch this TV show with me… please let’s go out to eat together, etc.) my new love language discovery makes sense; yet, a few years back, you would not have believed that physical touch was not my first love language.

 Eric is a Physical Touch person.
-Recently, I have discovered that I can lie beside him and watch an entire movie without touching him – as long as he is there with me.
+Recently, I discovered I can lie beside him and watch an entire movie without touching him – as long as he is there with me.
 He, on the other hand, wants to cuddle.
 He likes me to rub his back in church.
-In fact, he often bends forward slightly to give me a hint… and if I do not take the hint, he nudges me and smiles.
+In fact, he often bends forward slightly to give me a hint… and if I do not take the hint, he nudges me playfully and smiles.
 The man loves to be touched.
 When he comes home from work, he wants hugs.
 When he is going through a hard time, he likes to lie on the bed and talk to me while I massage his tired back and neck.
-If he does not get enough physical touch, he can start feeling irritable and alone.
+If he does not get enough physical touch, he starts feeling irritable and alone.

 If you are dating, engaged to, or married to a Physical Touch person, it can be difficult to express love in his or her preferred language if physical touch does not come easily to you.
 In some homes, physical touch did not happen very much, so it can be awkward and unnatural.
-In other homes, physical touch was used only as a negative (e.g., physical or sexual abuse), thus negative emotions are tied to physical touch.
-(Side note: if you have been victimized physically or sexually, we strongly recommend that you see an experienced Bible-based counselor before (or after) getting married to work through those issues.)
+In other homes, physical touch was used only as a negative (e.g., physical punishment or sexual abuse), thus negative emotions are tied to physical touch.
+(Side note: if you have been victimized physically or sexually, we strongly recommend you see an experienced Bible-based counselor before (or after) getting married to work through those memories and wounds.)